-Technology Training Program (Computer Programs)
+Technology Training (Computer Applications and Systems)

 The Dedman Center's Technology Training Program offers up-to-date instruction in many areas of technology for adult learners of all experience levels.
-The program includes instruction in both the Apple and Personal Computer platforms including such topics as current and past operating systems, applications software, personal computer maintenance and repair, and other technology such as tablets and digital cameras.
+The program includes instruction in both the Apple and personal computer platforms including such topics as operating systems, applications software, personal computer maintenance and repair, and other technology such as tablets and digital cameras.

-Career Development Program (Human Resources Development)
+Career Development Program (Pre-Employment Training)

 The Dedman Center's Career Development Program provides skill assessment services, employability skills training, and career development counseling to unemployed and underemployed adults.
-Services and training are designed to assess individuals' assets and limitations, develop the student's positive self-concept, communicate and problem solve, locate and secure employment, and develop computer skills.
+Services and training are designed to assess individuals' assets and limitations, develop the student's positive selfconcept, communicate and problem solve, locate and secure employment, and develop computer skills.
 These goals are achieved through individual classes, coaching, and counseling.
-The program is free to those that qualify.
+The program is free to those who qualify.